intelie/gitbook-drilling/collector/monitoring.md

 **Sources Status**

-The sources are clickable and Intelie Live provides more details of the source in a modal.
+The sources are clickable and INTELIE Live provides more details of the source in a modal.

-For every protocol available, Intelie Live will display basic source information and configuation.
+For every protocol available, INTELIE Live will display basic source information and configuation.
 For WITSML (only client mode) and OPC sources, a request tab is also available, showing requests configured and information available in the server can be requested.

 ![Configuration Tab available for WITSML, WITS, CSV, OPC-DA, OPC-UA, Modbus and Raw sources](<../.gitbook/assets/collector-witsml-source.png>)